Temporary Guardianship in Florida

 An emergency guardianship request will place a petition on a faster path in a family law court.
 In Florida, two to three months will typically elapse before a court hears a standard guardianship petition.
 If a petitioner can show that a minor child’s physical or mental health is in jeopardy and if the child is in unsafe conditions, or if an incapacitated person’s property is at risk of being wasted or misappropriated, a court will consider the petition within a matter of days under fast-track procedures.
 In all cases, emergency temporary guardianships will not last more than 90 days.

-Call the Law Offices of Travis R. Walker Today
+Call the Law Offices of Travis R. Walker, P.A.
+Today

 When you need legal assistance to prepare, file and prosecute a temporary guardianship petition in Stuart, West Palm Beach, Port St. Lucie, or elsewhere in Martin or Palm Beach Counties or around Florida’s Treasure Coast, you can count on Travis R. Walker.
 When you retain our services, you will have our strongest assurances that our Florida temporary and emergency guardianship legal team will see your matter through to its most favorable conclusion.